World Connect International, UK

 How to Apply

-IMPORTANT: World Connect does NOT accept applications from UK-based organizations.
+IMPORTANT: World Connect does NOT accept applications from UK-based organisations.
 This charity exclusively funds community-led development projects in the Global South (developing countries in Africa, Latin America, and Asia).

 Eligible Applicants: Projects must be sourced through “Established Field Partner” networks including: